-The fellowship is named in memory of
+The program is named in memory of

 Bruce V. Bigelow, an award-winning science and technology journalist.
 Bruce was part of the

 San Diego Union-Tribune team that won the 2006 Pulitzer Prize for national reporting and served as San Diego editor for Xconomy, a national life science and innovation news site.
-Bruce died in June 2018 after a brief illness contracted while hiking in Utah.
+Bruce died in June 2018 after a brief illness he contracted while hiking in Utah.

 + Expand All